 7 DAYS IN DUBAI ITINERARY

-Spend your whole day and evening at La Mer
+Spend your whole day and evening at La Mer.

 If you stay 7 days in Dubai, this is a must-see place, and actually, I suggest starting your Dubai trip here.
-Whether you arrive in the morning, evening, or afternoon, my recommendation is to head to La Mer first.La Mer has become one of the hotspots in Dubai and is located in the Jumeirah area.
-It is on the beach with a lot of retails stores, stylish restaurants and cafes, the coolest bathhouses, and friendly and fun street art – and, of course, the beach!
+Whether you arrive in the morning, evening, or afternoon, my recommendation is to head to La Mer first.La Mer has become one of the hotspots amongst locals and visitors and is located in the Jumeirah area.
+It is on the beach with many retail stores, stylish restaurants and cafes, the coolest bathhouses, and friendly and fun street art – and, of course, the beach!

-How to get here: I admit, I am not the biggest fan of public transportation in Dubai.
-The bus connection is not great yet but you can get there via RTA Buses 9 and 88.
-Taking a taxi is another way to get here.
-If you arrive there by car you have free underground parking.
+HOW TO GET TO LA MER: I admit, I am not the biggest fan of public transportation in Dubai.
+The bus connection is not great yet, but you can get there via RTA Buses 9 and 88.
+Taking a taxi/uber is another way to get here.
+If you arrive there by car, you have free underground parking.
 If you have a City Sightseeing hop-on and hop-off ticket, you can get off at Jumeirah Mosque and only have to walk two minutes to arrive at La Mer.

 Click here to read more about this fun part of Dubai.

-For the fanciest public restrooms and great photo opportunities, head to the Fashion Avenue area #IHaveaThingWithToilets :).
+- For the fanciest public restrooms and great photo opportunities, head to the Fashion Avenue area #IHaveaThingWithToilets.
 This posh place will probably overwhelm you and give you a good glimpse of the luxury in Dubai.

 - If you want to get tickets for level 148 (which come with access to level 124 and 125, too), you can skip the lines.

-For a more romantic time, you can also book a ticket to see the sunset, or just head there around 4 pm and then stay a little longer.
+- For a more romantic time, you can also book a ticket to see the sunset, or just head there around 4 pm and then stay a little longer.